Is midcareer crisis knocking at you? Have you ever had a fantasy where you quit your job and go do something new?

 Unfortunately, most of us work so hard to obtain an identity that it becomes very hard to let it go.
 What worked earlier in your career is nearly always inadequate to meet the challenges of your mature years, as Marshall Goldsmith proved in What Got You Here Won’t Get You There (Hachette Books, 2007).

-Acknowledging midcareer dissatisfaction opens a window to explore your options.
+Acknowledging dissatisfaction at midcareer opens a window to explore your options.
 Ask yourself:

-4) Am I content to live partially, or am I ready and willing to explore new ways of thinking and feeling?
+- Am I content to live partially, or am I ready and willing to explore new ways of thinking and feeling

 The age-old Serenity Prayer comes to mind: